msg-programs/mode8/docs/BG.md

     - `bsp.Tile`

 ## Mosiac effect
-Every BG may have a mosiac effect applied to it, where the BG is rendered as square tiles larger than 1 pixel.
-Every mosiac tile is filled with the color of the pixel at the top right corner of this tile.
+Every BG may have a mosiac effect applied to it, where the BG is rendered in square tiles larger than 1 pixel.
+Every mosiac tile is filled with the color of the pixel at the top right corner of this tile and no average is calculated.

-**Relevant Registers:**
+**Relevant registers:**
 - `mosiac`: Size of the mosiac tiles - 1: 0 is off, 15 represents mosiac tiles of size 16x16